 I don’t know when it happens, but students learn that some kids at school are “smart.”
 Everyone knows who the “smart” kids are.
-Survey your students and they’d probably name the same five kids.
+Survey your students and they’d probably name the same few kids.

 “Smart” is extremely common praise at school.

 I got to wondering: what does “smart” even mean?
 It’s a surprisingly difficult word to figure out.
 But in school it has a pretty specific meaning.
 Take a couple of moments and ask your class to define it.

 Class, I’ve noticed that sometimes we say people are “smart” at school.
 Why do we call people “smart”?

 I’ll bet your students think that “smart” kids:

 - “know a lot”